makersacademy/airport_challenge/README.md

 The app allows to create several instances of an airport which are initialised with a random weather condition: either stormy (5% chance), or clear (95% chance).
 When stormy, planes can neither take-off or land.
 Different instances of plane objects can be created and then landed into an airport.

 ## Installing the APP
-Clone the repository from [GitHub](https://github.com/dylanrhodius/airport_challenge) and then move into that repository.
+Clone the repository from [GitHub](https://github.com/dylanrhodius/airport-challenge) and then move into that repository.

 ```
-$ git clone git@github.com:dylanrhodius/airport_challenge.git
+$ git clone git@github.com:dylanrhodius/airport-challenge.git
-$ cd airport_challenge
+$ cd airport-challenge
 ```

 Load dependencies with bundle